mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.20 - 2017-02-23 =
+* Fixed: scheduling options are properly saved when creating a new or re-saving an existing email.
+Thx Oskar!;
+* Fixed: sending is not interrupted when a post included in the email is trashed.
+Thanks Bernhard!

 = 3.0.0-beta.19 - 2017-02-21 =
 * Improved: import uses stricter email validation rules.
 Kudos Oskar;